mjresch19/LibraryJS/README.md

 This repository is attested to the completion of the Library Project.
 It serves full functionality of the JS using an Object driven approach.

-The Scripts directory holds the JS.
+The scripts directory holds the JS.

 The styles direcotry holds the CSS.